 During the winter season, snow blocks the roads.
-Backhoe is the best machine for removing all the snow and make streets visible to the driver.
+A backhoe is the best machine for removing all the snow and making streets visible to the driver.

 39. Binding Hook

-A binding hook is a construction instrument use to binding the steel on joints or junctions.
+A binding hook is a construction instrument used to bind the steel on joints or junctions.
 The binding Wire is 0.16 mm – 2 mm in diameter.
 A binding hook is a hook with a handle for grip.

 It is made of different materials like wood, metal, etc. Binding weirs ties on joints or junctions of steel grills.

 The bulldozer correctly refers to only a tractor with a dozer blade.
 A bulldozer is a large and heavy piece of equipment with a plate made of metal attached to collect large quantities of soil, sand, snow, rubble, or similar material.
 Most bulldozer tractors are continuous track, also termed a crawler.